underwriteyourlife/officialsite/_posts/2017-10-02-CoconutCurryLentils.md

 title: Coconut Curry Lentils
 category: Recipe
 tags: Recipe
 excerpt: These coconut curry lentils are healthy, filling, and expecially delicious.
-The flexible recipe gives you the opportunity to add and subtract to suit your own personal tastes
+The flexible recipe gives you power to add or subtract to suit your tastes
 image:
   teaser: /Meal Prep/Week 4/Coconut Lentils/Lentils Teaser.jpg
 ---